spheresh/cikit/README.md

 ./ansible.sh repository --project=test --cmf=wordpress --version=4.3.1
 ```

-## CIBox mailing list

-- To post to this group, send email to ci_box@googlegroups.com
-- To unsubscribe from this group, send email to ci_box+unsubscribe@googlegroups.com
-- Visit and Join this group at https://groups.google.com/d/forum/ci_box
-- For more options, visit https://groups.google.com/d/optout

 ## WIKI

 https://github.com/propeoplemd/cibox/wiki

-## TIP:
+## TIP

-Don't forget to setup all http://ci_hostname:8080/configure settings with CHANGE_ME... placeholders to be able meet project requirements.
-Also you should change all CHANGE_ME placeholders for DEMO and PR builders jobs as well.
+Don't forget to setup all http://ci_hostname:8080/configure settings with `CHANGE_ME` placeholders to be able meet project requirements.
+Also you should change all `CHANGE_ME` for all Jenkins jobs as well.

-You have to use *64bit* Ubuntu 14.04 LTS system for CI server

-## Possible variations
+## Variations

 Currently `provision.yml` playbook powered with tags, so you can run only part of it.